aws-samples/emr-bootstrap-actions/tajo/README.md

 Running with AWS RDS
 ====================
 Tajo can use RDS.
-For it, you need to make sure you already have a running RDS instance. ±×¸®°í RDSÁ¤º¸¸¦ ```-s``` ¿É¼ÇÀ¸·Î catalog Á¤º¸¸¦ ¼³Á¤ÇÑ´Ù.
+For it, you need to make sure you already have a running RDS instance. ê·¸ë¦¬ê³  RDSì •ë³´ë¥¼ ```-s``` ì˜µì…˜ìœ¼ë¡œ catalog ì •ë³´ë¥¼ ì„¤ì •í•œë‹¤.

 ```
     aws emr create-cluster \